gutenbergtools/gutenbergsite/site/help/new_website.md

 1. Wiki "user" pages.
 These have not been maintained, and are no longer part of the site.
 Archived pages are likely available at the Wayback machine, https://wayback.archive.org -- first enter the URL (such as https://www.gutenberg.org or a more specific link), then select the date of the archive snapshot to view the removed page.
 2. Translated pages.
 These have not been maintained, and are no longer part of the site.
 The Wayback machine, again, likely has archived copies.
 3. Mobile site (http://m.gutenberg.org) was retired, since the new website is responsive for smaller screens and has all the same functionality.
 This retirement was originally planned to happen later, but the site was unmaintained and had some issues that forced early retirement.
 We apologize there was not adequate notice for this change.
-4. "My Kindle's experimental browser can no longer connect."
-One specific report was that visiting a book's landing page (?) yields something like "error on line 43 at column 8: opening and ending tag mismatch: meta line 0 and head..."
-Status: We don't know what to do with this, since the site works with other browsers and the W3C validator says the page is valid (i.e, no errors reported). *We suspect this impacts older Kindles that have not, or cannot, receive updates.* Here is an article that says HTML5+CSS should work now: https://goodereader.com/blog/kindle/kindle-and-html5-a-match-made-in-heaven , but there are many other stories online that describe problems with HTML5 and CSS.
-5. "Your app is broken."
+4. "Your app is broken."
 Project Gutenberg does not have, and has never had, an app.
 Project Gutenberg eBooks require no special apps to read, just the regular Web browsers or eBook readers that are included with computers and mobile devices.
 No app is required to enjoy Project Gutenberg eBooks.
 IF YOU ARE HAVING TROUBLE WITH AN APP, it is not an app from Project Gutenberg.
 Any support/fixes will need to come from whoever made the app.

 # New Website Overview